Opioid addiction treatment in United States prisons

-The United States has experienced an increase in the number of people incarcerated that have an opioid addiction.
-It is estimated that there is around 7 million people incarcerated in the United States.
-Over half of them meet the Diagnostic and Statistical Manual for Mental Disorders criteria for drug abuse or dependence and only 20% receive treatment.
-To alleviate the problem, the Department of Corrections has implemented different treatment plans for those who are suffering with an opioid addiction.
+Alongside the general opioid epidemic in the United States, there has been an increase in the number of incarcerated people in the United States experiencing opioid use disorder (also called opioid addiction).
+Over half of the estimated 7 million incarcerated people in the United States meet the Diagnostic and Statistical Manual for Mental Disorders (DSM) criteria for substance use disorder, and only 20% receive treatment.
+To alleviate this problem, the United States Department of Corrections has implemented various treatment plans and programs for inmates.

-Historical Approaches to Treatment
+Historical approaches to treatment

 In the 1980s, there was a movement to crack down on drug users and dealers by using harsher sentences.
 This created a rapid increase in the number of people in prison that were abusing drugs.
 The Department of Corrections implemented many prison-based drug treatment programs to help those with addiction, but the DOC was met with many opposers.
-There was a strong belief that "nothing works" when it comes to trying to rehabilitate people in prison.
-The thought was that any treatment used to help with drug addiction would be a waste of resources and effort to help prisoners with an addiction, so the Department of Corrections focused more on retribution instead of rehabilitation.
-Those who were incarcerated with an addiction had to go through detox and withdrawal without special treatment and when they were released there was a high likelihood they would relapse and become addicted to drugs again.
+There was a strong belief that "nothing works" when it comes to trying to rehabilitate people in prison, meaning that people in prison were untreatable, and thus any treatment used to help with drug addiction would be a waste of resources and effort.
+Based on this idea, the Department of Corrections took a harsh approach, focusing on retribution instead of rehabilitation.
+Those who had an addiction at the time of incarceration had to go through detoxification (detox) and withdrawal without special treatment to mitigate adverse symptoms.
+For people who went through this process, upon being released from prison there was a high likelihood of relapse (becoming addicted again).
 To help this problem, there were attempts made to establish drug treatment programs in prison even though many did not agree with them.

 Cornerstone

 The Cornerstone program was created in 1976 to be a pre-release treatment program.
-The inmates apart of this treatment program lived in a residential unit on the grounds of a hospital instead of the prison itself.
-Prisoners had to be referred to this program by prison counselors in order to receive treatment.
-During treatment, the prisoners had to fallow a strict set of rules with serious consequences.
-Any violation of the major rules, such as no using drugs or no use of violence, was an automatic release from the program.
+Prisoners in this program were allowed to live in a residential unit on the grounds of a hospital, separate from the main prison building.

+Not all prisoners had access to this program.
+Prisoners who wanted to participate had to get a referral from a prison counselor, and during treatment it was not guaranteed that the prisoner would remain in the program.
+Prisoners had to follow a strict set of rules with serious consequences; any violation of the major rules, such as rules banning drug use and violence, would result in an automatic release from the program, at which point the prisoner would be moved back to the main prison building.
 Minor infractions were used to practice appropriate behavior and good behavior lead to incentives.